colinf/distal/Readme.md

 # distal

-  Javascript templates inspired by Zope TAL
+  Javascript templates inspired by Zope TAL.

-  See the [home page](http://code.google.com/p/distal/) of the master project for more details.
+  This version has been updated for installation as a [component](http://cl.ly/Kn1z).
+See the [home page](http://code.google.com/p/distal/) of the master project for details on how to use the templates.

 ## Installation